ailisc97/Milestone_project_four/README.md

 ![Test Cases](static/images/TestCases.xlsx)

 #### **Access Requirements**
-Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.
+Tester must have access to Heroku and the SuperUser account in order to manually verify the insertion of records to users and events collections.

 #### **Regression Testing**